Fort Port Natal (From a watercolour of the British camp at Fort Port Natal in 1842:

 Congella Regiment came into existence as a result of a new SADF military policy during 1980, whereby all members of Commando units who still had camp commitments to the State, were posted to SADF Citizen Force units (unless classified as 'area bound').

 Cmdt I Deetlefs, at that stage the Officer Commanding (OC) Umkomaas Commando and scheduled to take over as OC Bluff Regiment, prevailed upon the OC Natal Command to allow him a personal selection of his leader group from various Commando units.
-On 28 November 1980 the following members (with their substantive ranks) were transferred to Bluff Regiment: Cmdt I Deetlefs, Maj E J Spalding, Capt D J Edgcumbe, Capt A J Macquet, Capt A M Rowe, Capt J K S Thorpe, Lt G Linscott, W02 L N Kilminster and W02 L B Stanway.
+On 28 November 1980 the following members (with their substantive ranks) were transferred to Bluff Regiment: Cmdt I Deetlefs, Maj E J Spalding, Capt D J Edgcumbe, Capt A J Macquet, Capt A M Rowe, Capt J K S Thorpe, Lt G Linscott, WO2 L N Kilminster and WO2 L B Stanway.
 Also transferred was the Administration/Clerical assistant, Mrs R Robertson.

 Bluff Regiment, as the unit was originally named, came into 'official' existence with effect 1 January 1981 and comprised Citizen Force members from Bluff Commando, Durban North Commando, Durban South Commando, Highway Commando, South Coast Commando and Umgeni Commando.
 With effect from October 1982, the unit's name was officially changed to Congella Regiment.
 The unit was English-speaking.

-The newly-established unit was housed in the premises of Bluff Commando which were located at Bayhead in a four-storey building belonging to the State Fuel Farm (pty) Ltd. Early in 1984, the unit relocated to the former Good Shepherd Home, Blamey Road, Montclair, Durban which became its permanent home until its disbandment early in 2000.
+The newly-established unit was housed in the premises of Bluff Commando which were located at Bayhead in a four-storey building belonging to the State Fuel Farm (Pty) Ltd. Early in 1984, the unit relocated to the former Good Shepherd Home, Blamey Road, Montclair, Durban which became its permanent home until its disbandment early in 2000.

 Congella Regiment's unit badge incorporated the Royal Inniskilling Fusiliers' insignia, a three-turreted castle, surrounded by a wreath of proteas and roses symbolising the historical association of South Africa with Great Britain.
 The unit adopted the isiZulu motto, 'khangela amaNkengane' which reflects the Zulu influence in the shaping of KwaZulu-Natal's military history (Group 10 Colour presentation, 1990, p 6).

-Unit badge of the Congella Regiment
+Unit badge of Congella Regiment

 Four Officers Commanding served Congella Regiment: